bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/calendar.md

 ### Adding a calendar in the Locale string

-Calendar eras fall under the category of locale key “extension keys”.
+Calendar eras fall under the category of locale key "extension keys”.
 These keys add additional data about the locale, and are added to locale identifiers by using the `-u` extension.
 Thus, the calendar era type can be added to the initial locale identifier string that is passed into the [`Intl.Locale`](locale) constructor.
 To add the calendar type, first add the `-u` extension to the string.
 Next, add the `-ca` extension to indicate that you are adding a calendar type.
 Finally, add the calendar era to the string.

     let frBuddhist = new Intl.Locale("fr-FR-u-ca-buddhist");
     console.log(frBuddhist.calendar); // Prints "buddhist"